 How did you come about with the idea?
 What inspired you?

 Becoming a mother often pushes us to take stock of our lives, our desires and our aspirations, it makes us realize that we spend a lot of time responding to the image of the “woman” created by societal pressure and forget our aspirations as individuals.
 We realize the impact we have on our environment and how our children may never know the beauties of a world that have made us dream so much.
 Our inspiration comes from all these factors and from the accumulation of our values, which we have gathered without pretension in the DNA of LEA & JOJO.
 [You should check their beautiful Instagram account as well!]

-What was your motivation?
+What was your motivation for creating a kids eco-friendly fashion brand?
 Did it start as a hobby out of love for fashion?
 Perhaps out of love for kids?
 Or a combination of the two?